ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 ---

 As explained in the [Design Patterns](../design-patterns/) article, the purpose is for your system to be ready for changes.
 Tight coupling would require hard work to implement something that would satisfy your customer request.
-This pattern is widely used in order to separate what may change in an application from what should stay the same.
+The strategy pattern is widely used in order to separate what may change in an application from what should stay the same.
 And it's also one of the simplest pattern to learn so let's get a grasp on our first design pattern.

 ## Theory
 ### Main idea
 The idea is to take what is going to change in your software, encapsulate and isolate it.
-This would help you have a hierarchy between your classes and object, and not duplicate code between similar objects.
+This would help you have a hierarchy between your classes and objects, and not duplicate code between similar objects.
-At the end of the day your methods, that are similar but show different behaviours should vary independently than the other aspects of the client.
+At the end of the day the methods that are similar but show different behaviours should vary independently than the other aspects of the client.

 _A client is anything, it could be objects, services ... whatever_

 The main pitfall there is failing to identify the logic that should be separated from your clients.
-Worst case scenario, you use inheritence to create classes that are different but sharing common method.
+Worst case scenario, you use inheritence to create classes that are different but sharing common methods.
-This is called code duplication and this is _bad_, bad, __bad__.
+This is called code duplication and this is bad _bad_, __bad__.

 ### Use case
 Let’s say you work for a company selling online articles - like Amazon.
 You are currently working on the backend, more specifically on the checkout part.